The referendum on whether Britain should stay in the EU will take place on the 23 June 2016.

 One of the advantages of the EAW from the prosecuting state’s perspective is the speed with which it operates.
 In 2011 the European Commission reported that the average time for the surrender of persons who consented to an EAW was 16 days and 48.6 days for those who did not consent.
 An EAW was used to extradite Hussain Osman, one of the men found guilty of planning and executing the 7/7 bombings.
 He was brought back to the UK from Italy to face justice very swiftly after his arrest.

-This system would come to an end if Britain left the EU.
+This system would come to an end if Britain left the EU following the referendum.
 We would revert to the old, slower system that currently operates between the UK and non-EU countries.
 Prior to the introduction of EAWs, extradition from EU countries took, on average, 12 months.

 From a civil liberties perspective, this would not necessarily be a bad thing.
 There are more grounds on which the accused can object to the extradition under the old system.
 This may prove an advantage to the defendant as it could lead to a more detailed evaluation of whether the extradition should take place.